codeceptjs/CodeceptJS/docs/typescript.md

 ## Getting Started
 ### Install TypeScipt

-For writing tests in TypeScript you`ll need to install TypeScript and ts-node in your project.
+For writing tests in TypeScript you`ll need to install `typescript` and `ts-node` into your project.

 `npm install typescript ts-node`